-Man shot dead, several injured after stabbing incident at London Bridge
+Two people killed, attacker shot dead after stabbing incident at London Bridge

 • Premium - 'We would have been right on the bridge': Kiwi Melanie King relives London terror attack

+Videos from the scene purported to show bystanders tackling the suspect to the ground, taking his knife and pinning him down before police intervened.

+The London Mayor Sadiq Khan confirmed that some of those stabbed have been "seriously injured" as he applauded the "breathtaking heroism" of bystanders "who literally ran towards danger" not knowing what it was they were faced with.

 "A number of other people received injuries at this incident," he said, however he did not confirm how many.
-Media reports suggest it could be as many as 12 injured.

 Basu said a wide cordon is in place for explosives, however "we believe the device that was strapped to the body of the suspect is a hoax explosive."